 Matching Gift Team

-With your matching gift super squad in place, it’s time to execute.
+With your matching gift team in place, it’s time to execute your strategies.
 There are the typical marketing mediums, such as email, social media, and print advertising, but don’t forget about word of mouth.

-Not only might your employees spread the word about matching gifts, but they may double as donors.
-Informing your internal staff about matching gifts reminds them to tell both each other and members about matching gifts, and, while your website, emails, or social media accounts might grab someone’s attention, nothing spurs a person to action quite like spoken assurance from a trusted face.
+By knowing more about matching gifts, your staff and supporters will naturally spread the word about corporate giving.
+Informing your internal staff about matching gifts reminds them to tell both each other and supporters about matching gifts.
+While your website, emails, or social media accounts might grab someone’s attention, nothing spurs a person to action quite like spoken assurance from a trusted face.

-Welcome to the wide world of matching gift marketing materials that require an envelope and a good old fashioned stamp.
-Direct mail includes letters, postcards, paper inserts, newsletters, and return envelopes, all of which might sound like archaic forms of marketing, but, when you’re marketing matching gifts both online and off, you’re reaching a wider audience, which means more matching gifts, and ain’t that the goal.
+Direct mail includes letters, postcards, paper inserts, newsletters, and return envelopes.
+All of these might sound like archaic forms of marketing, but when you’re marketing matching gifts both online and offline, you’re reaching a wider audience, which means more matching gifts.

 Matching Gift Postcard from the University of Michigan

-The debate between paper books and e-readers has raged on for years, and the dispute is analogous to deciding between print versus online marketing.
-Of course, employing both types of marketing works best, but this article focuses on the benefits of printed materials.
+The debate between paper communication and technological communication has raged on for years, and the dispute is analogous to deciding between print versus online marketing.
+Nonetheless, employing both types of marketing works best.

 A ways to give page is where your donors can access the complete list of options for donating to your nonprofit.
 Those options might include regular donations, volunteering, matching gifts, and more.
 A good ways to give page promotes the breadth of a nonprofit’s donation options.